lindbrook/packageRank/README.md

 ![](man/figures/README-bioconductorDownloads-2.png)<!-- -->

-Because Bioconductor aggregates its data, a red square is used to indicate an in-progress observation.
+Because of this aggregation, red squares are used to indicate in-progress observations.

 ### IV - Computing percentiles and ranks

-One way to put download counts into context to compute the rank percentile and nominal rank of a package’s downloads.
-Such statistics give us an idea of a package’s place in the overall distribution of package downloads.
+One way to put download counts into context is to compute the rank percentile of a package’s downloads.
+Such a statistic give us an idea of a package’s place in the overall distribution of downloads.

+    > Registered S3 method overwritten by 'R.oo':
+    >   method        from
+    >   throw.default R.methodsS3
+    >         date packages downloads percentile          rank
+    > 1 2019-01-01 HistData        51       93.4 920 of 14,020

 ``` r
 packageRank(packages = "HistData", date = "2019-01-01")